Discoveries Writing Development Course

 We’re keen to help the talented writers longlisted for Discoveries hone their skills and make real progress on their writing journeys.
 To help them develop their novels we’ve designed a special two-week online course to take place 27 June to 8 July 2022 with expert tuition from author Charlotte Mendelson.
 All 16 writers longlisted for Discoveries 2022 will be invited to take part for free.

-Charlotte Mendelson’s most recent novel, Almost English, was longlisted for the Man Booker Prize and the Women’s Prize for Fiction.
+Charlotte Mendelson‘s latest novel The Exhibitionist was published in March and longlisted for the 2022 Women’s Prize for Fiction.
+Her fourth novel Almost English was also longlisted for the Women’s Prize for Fiction – as well as for the Man Booker Prize.
 When We Were Bad was shortlisted for the Orange Prize for Fiction, and was chosen as a book of the year in the Observer, Guardian, The Sunday Times, New Statesman and Spectator.
-Her second novel, Daughters of Jerusalem, won both the Somerset Maugham Award and the John Llewellyn Rhys Prize, and she was shortlisted for The Sunday Times Young Writer of the Year award.
+Daughters of Jerusalem won both the Somerset Maugham Award and the John Llewellyn Rhys Prize, and Charlotte was shortlisted for The Sunday Times Young Writer of the Year award.
 She is also the author of Rhapsody in Green, a memoir of gardening obsession.

 She worked in publishing for twenty years, is a critic and broadcaster and the Gardening Correspondent for the New Yorker; she is also a Fellow of the Royal Society of Literature.
 She lives in London.